By Blue Planet Network Posted on Thu 31 Mar 2011, over 11 years ago

 I would love to know specific examples in order to enhance my learning in the different approaches to influencing policy.

-By Green Empowerment Posted on Fri 29 Apr 2011, almost 11 years ago
+By Green Empowerment Posted on Fri 29 Apr 2011, over 11 years ago

 Good to hear from a fellow Switzer!

 In Peru, we have helped our local partner in the north do a regional assessment to identify where solar, micro-hydro, wind, and water projects were needed and feasible.
 After the report came out, we have been able to work together to attract funding for individual projects and clusters of projects, often with financial support from the regional or municipal governments.
 In fact, this year we wrapped up about 4-5 of these projects already.

 In Nicaragua, our partners have formed a coalition of renewable energy project developers and have been contracted by the Ministry of Energy to do feasibility studies on watersheds for potential micro-hydro projects.
 As these are completed, the hope is that the local partners will then be contracted out to develop and implement the feasible projects.

 In the Philippines, the local municipalities in the Visayas have been very supportive of our partner's ram pumping community clean water distribution projects and have funded anywhere from 30-40% of a given project's capital costs.
 And in Mindanao, our partner there invites municipal leaders to project ribbon cutting ceremonies...often afterward, once they witness the outpouring of local citizen support and goodwill, the local governments then become advocates of developing similar projects for their jurisdictions and help provide financial support.

 Regionally, within Latin America, we are working with several partners to scale-up small-scale biogas and wind turbine projects.
 In addition to the NGO, business, and university communities that already invested in these projects, one area where we could strengthen our programming and coordination will be to better engage local policy makers and decision makers in the development of projects utilizing biogas and/or wind.